 My first trout on the fly, a respectable 14-inch brown.

-I started tying flies in early November of the same year, and I quickly grew frustrated with the limited color plates in the many excellent books on stream insects that I had by then collected.
+I started tying flies in early November that year, and I grew frustrated with the limited color plates in the many excellent books on stream insects that I had by then collected.
 I needed to see the real thing, so I borrowed a kick net and started collecting insects from my streams.

 I quickly learned that any insect preserved in a vial of chemicals is a poor representative of the vibrant living thing.
 A better method of preservation was photography, and I started to photograph the insects I collected.